6 Tips for Combatting Your Field’s Common Wear Areas

 Whether your field is home to the local lacrosse team or Friday night is your time to shine, goal mouths, sidelines and center field are bound to require some extra TLC as the season wears on.
 Maintain player safety and playability with these common cures:

 - Grow covers promote growth on your field by generating heat which will help new seed germinate as well as nurture existing grass to aid in field recovery.
-Have custom covers made to save resources and only install in the areas that are experiencing the most wear.
+On a budget?
+Custom covers can save resources when installed only in the areas experiencing the most wear.

-- Aerification is one of the best ways to cure your field from the compaction it experiences during the season.
+- When time is on your side, aerification is one of the best ways to cure your field from the compaction it experiences during the season.
 In high concentration areas of your field you’ll want to aerate using solid tines.
 (Solid tines will cause the least amount of surface destruction.)
 Aeration will allow new seed to grow and will soften the field for player safety. *Be sure your field has at least a couple days to recover after you aerate.
 We suggest aerating during an off week.
-For more on aerification, click here!

 - Topdress common wear areas or areas that are collecting water.
 Topdressing will level parts of your field that have been worn enough to create a dip and will create more traction for players where the field’s surface may be slick due to wet weather conditions.
 There are several different topdressing options such as sand, soil, conditioners, etc.